 Benefits of not showering every day

-Luckily its not all gloom.
+Luckily, it’s not all doom and gloom.
 While bathing has many benefits it is important to remember that it is not necessarily important to bathe every day.
 Dermatologists believe the optimal amount of showers is between 2-3 times a week, so showering every other day is more than enough in terms of personal hygiene for a person who doesn’t do extensive exercise and is not incontinent or have any wounds or skin conditions.

 If you would like any advice about making showering easier for elderly relatives, give our mobility experts a call today on 0800 083 2034